MyCryptoCheckout/wordpress/readme.txt

 * New currency: Fantom FTM
 * New currency: Kitty Inu KITTY
+* New currency: Landshare LAND
+* New currency: Melacoin MLCN
+* New currency: Moneda MNDA
 * New currency: OpenDAO SOS
 * New currency: Penky PoS PENKY
+* New currency: PUNK
 * New currency: QOIN
-* New currency: SafeMoon SFM
+* New currency: SafeMoon v2 SFM
 * New currency: SAO
 * New currency: Wrapped Optical Bitcoin WOBTC